ImpostorKeanu/bl-bfg/docs/writing_modules.md

 # Module class must always be "Module"
 class Module(BLModule):

-    # Name of the template.
-    name = 'Template'

     # Printed when modules are listed.
     brief_description = 'Short description here.'